tritiumd/pandoc-texlive-full/README.md

 pandoc-texlive-full
 ===
-Image based on alpine with pandoc with some extension and texlive preinstalled.
+Image based on alpine having pandoc with some extension and texlive preinstalled.
 Just pull and run

 Available for amd64 and arm64